 Breastfeeding is not as easy as it is supposed to be.
 You have to have a certain plan to feed your baby.
 It is very important to nurse the baby with a set plan.
 By following these plans, you can preserve the health of the baby as well as the mother.
-The mother must take enough care on her health before feeding the baby.
+The mother must take enough care of her health before feeding the baby.
 More importantly, this has to be done because the baby’s growth and health are dependent upon her mother.

 The milk from the mother must be healthy and digestible as the nourishment of the mother’s milk depends upon her diet and health.
 Proper exercise and inhaling pure air will also amount to healthy milk from the mother.
 Mother’s milk is the purest form of food that is available to a baby to which there is no other substitute.
 A mother’s indisposition will affect the baby’s health severely.

 Any mother must not take any sort of liquor like wine or fermented liquor.
 Adding these to the regular diet of the mother will lead to diseases and will eventually lead to a complete halt of the secretion of milk.
-You can keep a simple diet which will aid the secretion of milk.
+You can keep a simple diet that will aid the secretion of milk.
 Following the laws of good health will lead to healthy nursing of the baby by the mother.
 Do not resort to any sort of improper diet on a whim, even if it is for at least once.

 After the first three days, breastfeeding alone must be done and for the succeeding week or ten days, the baby will act as the mother’s guide on letting her know how often the baby feels hungry.
 The baby comes with a feeble stomach at birth but it has already had some food and hence it seeks to be fed often and digests the food often.
-The baby takes a short nap after the breastfeed but comes back within a while to demand it again.
+The baby takes a short nap after breastfeeding but comes back within a while to demand it again.

 You must breastfeed your baby at regular intervals of about three to four hours once during both day and night.
 This duration between sucklings allows for some time to digest the milk which keeps the bowels of the baby in normal condition.
-You can avoid your baby’s crying at night, if you feed the baby in regular intervals without fail.
-Sometimes, mothers miss out on feeding the baby in regular intervals as, at times; the baby’s appetite may grow stronger and demand milk in shorter intervals.
+You can avoid your baby’s crying at night if you feed the baby in regular intervals without fail.
+Sometimes, mothers miss out on feeding the baby in regular intervals as at times; the baby’s appetite may grow stronger and demand milk in shorter intervals.

-This can be considered dangerous for overloading the stomach of the baby will lead to lack of proper digestion.
+This can be considered dangerous for overloading the stomach of the baby will lead to a lack of proper digestion.
 The baby’s bowels go out of order and the baby may even attract fever.
-The baby must not also have the mother’s nipple suckled during its sleep at nights which would lead to frequent demanding of milk.
+The baby must not also have the mother’s nipple suckled during its sleep at night which would lead to frequent demanding of milk.
 If breastfeeding is done in regular intervals, the baby will awaken only after the same number of hours to demand further milk.

 Benefits of Breastfeeding for Your Baby